Blue-green algae, that is.

 And as far as bacteria go, it’s pretty weird.

-Many scientists believe that if it was for not the formation of cyanobacteria, humans may not exist!
+Many scientists believe that if it wasn’t for the formation of cyanobacteria, humans may not exist!

-Also, cyanobacteria is able to photosynthesize – that is, use light to create food.
+Also, cyanobacteria are able to photosynthesize – that is, use light to create food.
 This is something typically only seen in plants.

-If it wasn’t such a pain in the ass, it would almost be beautiful, right?
+If it wasn’t such a pain, it would almost be beautiful, right?

-As you can see, cyanobacteria is named because of how it looks under a microscope, a lovely shade of cyan (a greenish-blue color.)
+As you see, cyanobacteria is named because of how it looks under a microscope, a lovely shade of cyan, which is a greenish-blue color.

-But for the purpose of this guide, I am going to be referring to cyanobacteria as blue-green algae.
+But for the purpose of this guide, I refer to cyanobacteria as blue-green algae.

 Well, the problem is that there are many different species of cyanobacteria.
 And each one is different.

 In fact, the saltwater variant of cyanobacteria doesn’t look blue/green at all.
-Instead, it’s a slimy reddish brown color, as you can see below…
+Instead, it’s a slimy, reddish-brown color, as you see below…

-Let’s compare that to the cyanobacteria you will commonly find in your freshwater aquarium…
+Let’s compare that to the cyanobacteria commonly found in freshwater aquariums…

 Just to add to the confusion, blue-green algae also goes by other less common names.
-You might even hear it referred to as BGA, green slime algae, smear algae or even pond scum, on account of the way it can build up on the surface of ponds.
+You might hear it referred to as BGA, green slime algae, smear algae or even pond scum because of the way it can build up on the surface of ponds.

-It is worth mentioning that the blue-green algae you find floating on the surface of your pond (pond scum) is different to the blue-green algae you have in your aquarium.
+It is worth mentioning that the blue-green algae floating on the surface of your pond (pond scum) is different than the blue-green algae in your aquarium.
 The pond variant prefers stagnant water that is high in nitrates and phosphates, often as a result from fertilizer entering the water.

 How do you identify blue-green algae?

-You’ll likely first notice it on your substrate, rocks, driftwood or other aquarium decorations at the front og your tank, where there is plenty of light.
+You’ll likely first notice it on your substrate, rocks, driftwood or other aquarium decorations at the front of your tank, where there is plenty of light.

-One of the most common places blue-green algae likes to set up it’s home is squashed between the substrate and gravel at the front of your aquarium, where there is lots of light.
+One of the most common places blue-green algae likes to set up its home is squashed between the substrate and glass at the front of your aquarium because there is plenty of light.

 It doesn’t look like much now…

-But if left untreated, blue green algae will spread, creating thin sheets of slime.
-And quickly – it is astonishing just how fast this stuff can grow in just 24 hours.
+But if left untreated, blue-green algae will spread, creating thin sheets of slime.
+And quickly – it is astonishing how fast this stuff can grow in just 24 hours.

-At this stage you should know somethings up – that slimy green ooze that’s spreading across your tank is difficult to miss.
+At this stage, you should realize that something’s up.
+That slimy green ooze spreading across your tank is difficult to miss.

-As the blue-green algae begins to get thicker, it’s not uncommon to notice air-bubbles become trapped in it…
+As the blue-green algae begins to thicken, it’s not uncommon to notice air-bubbles being trapped in it…

-Let’s say you were to do nothing to fix this outbreak.
+Let’s say you did nothing to fix this outbreak.
 Blue-green algae will eventually cover every surface in your tank.
 Your substrate, plants and other decorations – nothing is safe from this slimy menace.

-When blue green algae first appears in your tank, it can easily be mistaken for other algaes, such as fuzz algae or even green hair algae.
+When blue-green algae first appears in your tank, it can easily be mistaken for other algae, such as fuzz algae or even green hair algae.

-But don’t worry, blue-green algae has some unique characteristics that make it easy to tell apart from the other types of algae.
+But don’t worry, blue-green algae has unique characteristics that make it easy to tell it apart from the other types of algae.

-Firstly, blue-green algae clumps together.
-If you attempt to pick it up by hand, you will be able to remove whole patches of it…
+First, blue-green algae clumps together.
+If you attempt to pick it up by hand, you will be able to remove entire patches of it…

-Speaking of disgusting, you can also identify blue-green algae by it’s smell.
+Speaking of disgusting, you can identify some types of blue-green algae by it’s odor.
 It smells bad.
 Really bad.
-In fact, blue green algae might even be the reason why your fish tank stinks!
+In fact, blue-green algae might be the reason why your fish tank stinks!

 If I had to describe the odor, I would have to say that it smells similar to rotting plants – like a swamp.

-Simply take a little bit of your aquarium water and fill a bucket so that it is at least 1 inch full.
-Next, take a few blobs of what you think is blue green algae and place them at the bottom of the bucket.
+Take a little bit of your aquarium water and fill a bucket so that it is at least one inch full.
+Next, take a few blobs of what you think is blue-green algae and place them at the bottom of the bucket.

-Now, all you need to do is leave it to sit for 24 hours.
-If you notice it spread then you can rule out any other type of algae.
+Now, let it sit for 24 hours.
+If you notice it spread, then you can rule out any other type of algae.
 Your aquarium has a blue-green algae bloom!

-Below you can see spots of blue-green algae at the bottom of a bucket…
+Below you see spots of blue-green algae at the bottom of a bucket…

 See that green glow around each of the dark clumps?
-Well, that wasn’t there 24 hours a ago.
-This is the blue green algae beginning to spread.
+Well, that wasn’t there 24 hours ago.
+This is the blue-green algae beginning to spread.

 Unfortunately, blue-green algae is not very well understood.
-As a result, there is a lot of conflicting information as to what actually causes blue-green algae to appear in the first place..
+And as a result, a lot of conflicting information exists as to what actually causes blue-green algae to appear in the first place.

-Ammonia, Excess light, poor water circulation, even dirty substrates and filters have been blamed for the cause.
+Others blame Ammonia, excess light, poor water circulation, and even dirty substrates and filters.

 Given that the above are common factors in an unhealthy tank with messed up parameters, it’s unsurprising that these are often present when blue-green algae appears out of nowhere.